Sagbi bases, defining ideals and algebra of minors: Coherent matchings, Newton polytopes and computational tools

-For such a list $\cF$ a \emph{matching} is a selection of a monomial in the support of each polynomial in $\cF$.
+For a finite list $\cF=\{F_1,\dots, F_s\}$ of nonzero polynomials we let $\New(\cF)$ denote the Newton polytope $\New(F_1\cdots F_s)$ of the product of the elements in $\cF$.
+For such a list $\cF$ a \emph{matching} $T$ is a list of monomials $\{X^{a_1}, \dots, X^{a_s} \}$ such that $X^{a_i}$ is in the support of $F_i$ for $i=1,\dots, s$.
 A matching is \emph{coherent} if it consists of the initial monomials with respect to some monomial order or, equivalently, of some general enough positive integral weight vector.
 (For example, see \cite[Lemma 1.5.6]{BCRV}.)

 A vertex of $\New(\cF)$ can be given by specifying a sufficiently general weight vector $w\in \ZZ^n$.
 The vertex $v$ of $\New(\cF)$ is the unique point of $\New(\cF)$ that maximizes $w$.
 Without further hypothesis, it may not be possible to choose $w$ positive.
-But if the elements in $\cF$ are homogeneous (under an arbitrary positive grading), then $w$ can be chosen as a positive vector: the vector $g$ formed by the degrees of the variables is constant on every homogeneous polynomial, and $v$ also maximizes $w + mg$ for $m \gg 0$, which has positive entries.
-An important observation here is that $\New(\cF)$ is the Minkowski sum of the polytopes $\New(F_i)$ with $i\in [s]$ and hence each vertex $v$ of $\New(\cF)$ is the sum $v_1+\dots +v_s$, in a unique way, of vertices $v_i$ of $\New(F_i)$.
-Therefore, assuming the elements in $\cF$ are homogeneous, there is a one-to-one correspondence between the coherent matchings of $\cF$ and the vertices of $\New(\cF)$.
+But if the elements in $\cF$ are homogeneous (under an arbitrary positive grading), then $w$ can be chosen as a positive vector.
+Indeed the vector $g$ formed by the degrees of the variables is constant on every homogeneous polynomial, and $v$ also maximizes $w + mg$ for $m \gg 0$, which has positive entries.
+An important observation here is that $\New(\cF)$ is the Minkowski sum of the polytopes $\New(F_i)$ with $i\in [s]$ and hence each vertex $v$ of $\New(\cF)$ is the sum $v_1+\dots v_s$, in a unique way, of vertices $v_i$ of $\New(F_i)$.
+Summing up we have

+\begin{proposition} Assume the polynomials in $\cF=\{F_1,\dots, F_s\}$ are homogeneous.
+Then there is a one-to-one correspondence between the coherent matchings of the list $\cF$ and the vertices of the Newton polytope $\New(\cF)$ of the product $F_1\cdots F_s$. \end{proposition}

 \begin{remark} With the notation introduced, let $A$ be the subalgebra of $K[X_1,\dots,X_n$ ] generated by $\cF$.
 We say that a coherent matching $T$ of $\cF$ or, equivalently, the corresponding vertex of the Newton polytope $\New(\cF)$ is \Sagbi{} if $\cF$ is a \Sagbi{} basis of $A$ with respect to a monomial order that selects $T$ from the elements of $\cF$.
 The definition makes sense since this property does not depend on the chosen order.
 In fact, $K[T]$ is the initial algebra of $A$ with respect to at least one monomial order, and is contained in $\ini_<(A)$ for any monomial order $<$ that picks $T$ from $\cF$.
 But then $K[T] = \ini_<(A)$, as follows from \cite[Prop.
 1.4.1(e)]{BCRV}. \end{remark}